jflaatsch/resetOpenDTU/README.md

   USE_FIREFOX  = 'firefox'
   USE_CHROMIUM = 'chromium'
   USE_BROWSER  = USE_CHROMIUM #NOTE: alternatively set USE_FIREFOX to use firefox
-                              #NOTE: other browsers can be used, but require additional code for implimentation
+                              #NOTE: other browsers can be used, but require additional code for implementation
   CHROMEDRIVER_PATH   = r'/usr/bin/chromedriver'
   FIREFOX_BINARY_PATH = r'/usr/bin/firefox-esr'
   GECKODRIVER_PATH    = r'/usr/bin/geckodriver'